ALANVF/Red.js/README.md

 That being said, Haxe does have a few downsides:
 - requires more boilerplate due to its small standard library
-- null safety is essentially non-existent (and you can't overload postifx `!` without macros??)
+- null safety is meh (you can't overload postifx `!` without macros??)
 - no array splats (`...`)
 - no type refinement/narrowing
 - no polymorphic `this` type
 - pattern matching extractors exponentially increase codegen (...bug?)
-- function overloading is (currently) only allowed for externs
+- function overloading is kinda painful
 - no untagged unions

 Despite these issues, Haxe has been much nicer to work with, and gave me a chance to fix a lot of things that I had originally implemented incorrectly.